 One critical component of the role is to support rehabilitation, which includes helping inmates establish the skillset necessary to manage anger, mental health, and addiction and mitigating the chance they will return to prison.

 Government-employed psychologists were the top earners compared to psychologists in other sectors in 2021, with a median annual wage of $103,850, according to the BLS.
 In the field overall, the median annual wage was $81,040, with the highest 10 percent earning upwards of $133,890.

 Because salary potential and employment opportunities may vary depending on factors such as a candidate’s education and experience, as well as regional market conditions, prospective students are encouraged to conduct independent research.

-Overall, demand for psychologists is expected to grow by 19% from 2014 to 2014, must faster than the overall.
-Clinical and counseling psychologists are expected to grow by 20 percent during that same timeframe, according to the Bureau of Labor Statistics (BLS).
+Overall, demand for psychologists is expected to grow by 6% from 2021 to 2031.
+Clinical and counseling psychologists are expected to grow by 20% during that same timeframe, according to the Bureau of Labor Statistics (BLS).

 With the prison population expanding, the demand for psychologists in prison should grow specifically.
 Hundreds of psychologists work for the Federal Bureau of Prisons, which the APA says will continue to need more mental health experts.
 With sizable mental health professionals on staff, opportunities to advance from internship to positions of oversight and leadership,

 As with other areas of psychology, state laws will dictate educational requirements; however, typically prison psychologists must earn a PhD or PsyD in psychology from an accredited institution.
 The intense environment requires prison psychologists to handle highly stressful environments, establish boundaries, exhibit compassion, adapt quickly and demonstrate resilience.